pelithne/k8s/workshop.md

   <img width="40%" hspace="0" src="./media/devops_docker.jpg">
 </p>

+When coosing add, Azure Devops will add a **task** in the azure-pipelines.yaml.
 In the yaml file you fill find the following:

 * task: the actual build task, in this case Docker build, more information about the task can be found: <https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/docker?view=azure-devops>